Why Your Cybersecurity Framework Isn't Enough for AI

 Read Time: 5 minutes

-Relying on a single framework almost guarantees security gaps.
-Forward-thinking organizations adopt a hybrid approach, blending the strengths of various standards.
+Relying on a single framework almost guarantees security gaps because different models focus on distinct areas, such as technical controls, organizational policy, or auditability.
+Forward-thinking organizations adopt a hybrid approach, blending the strengths of multiple standards:

-• ISO/IEC 42001: Best for formal certification and life cycle governance.
+• ISO/IEC 42001: Best for comprehensive AI governance, life cycle oversight, and formal certification.

 Speak to our expert.